microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-post-users.md

 In the request body, supply a JSON representation of [user](../resources/user.md) object.

 The following table shows the properties that are required when you create a user.
-If you're including an **identities** property for the user you're creating, not all properties are required.
+If you're including an **identities** property for the user you're creating, not all of the properties below are required.
 For a [B2C local account identity](../resources/objectidentity.md), only  **passwordProfile** is required.
-For a social identity, no properties are required.
+For a social identity, none of the properties below are required.

 | Parameter | Type | Description|
 |:---------------|:--------|:----------|